wfrantz/ripalot/README.md

 		perm	pass1	0660
 		perm	pass2	0660

-	The `pass#` lines should correspond to your optical drives, run `camcontrol devlist` as root to get the correct ones.
+	The `pass#` lines should correspond to your optical drives. ripalot will detect misconfigured device permissions on startup and indicate which devices need entries added.
 These may change if you make changes to your hardware configuration, such as adding a controller card.
-I will try to make this entire process less painful with future updates.

 - Amazingly enough, there are SATA controllers that will bottleneck two or more fast drives ripping at full speed, causing their read speeds to fluctuate and possibly introducing read errors.
 This